 Feedback Loops: Establishing feedback mechanisms encourages open dialogue with partners.
 Regularly soliciting input from partners can help identify areas for improvement and demonstrate that their perspectives are valued, fostering a stronger partnership.

-2. Strategic mindset
+2. Strategic Mindset

 Strategy skills are essential for a Chief Partnership Officer (CPO).
 These skills help identify and develop partnerships that align with the organisation's long-term goals.
 A CPO must analyse market trends and assess competition.
 For example, if a tech company is looking to enter a new market, the CPO might identify a local partner with already established connections.
 This approach not only considers immediate benefits but also focuses on long-term growth.